 As long as you have contingency plans for rain, there is no need to panic!
 Some cultures believe that rain on your wedding day brings fertility and cleansing.

 Looking for an umbrella?
-Check out our post on 11 Top Wedding Umbrellas to Buy for Your Big Day – Rain or Shine!
+Check out our post on the Best Wedding Umbrellas – Rain or Shine!

 7) Wedding Gifts